 That very long number just under or above the bar code on the back of the book is designed following a very strict set of rules.
 The rules are made by the International Standards Organization (ISO): they sell the rulebook to countries or companies, who then sell the International Standard Book Number to you.
-It was developed in 1970, designed to make referring to book titles and different editions of the same book easier across the publishing world.
+It was developed in 1970, designed to make referring to book titles and different editions of the same book easier across the publishing world and help the supply chain to be more trackable.
 It started with ten digit numbers, but since 2007 they consist of 13 digits so that they can be also read as bar codes.
 They can be assigned to books, audiobooks, even apps belonging to a book.

 However, journals, magazines, and other periodicals, cannot get them: they have an ISSN number assigned to the whole series which doesn’t change with every new title.

 So isn’t it just a random number assigned to a book?